 Douglas woke up and thought about society.
 “There’s a lot of suffering,” he thought.
 “Why *is* that??”
 He was the boss of a college so he woke up like this a lot.
 It was time to go to work.

 Driving there he felt like a great American Indian sunbird or a giant arcing beam of limitless potential.
 The clouds and trees were like cottonballs and those fancy toothpicks with the green plastic at the top.
-It was if driving through outer space with a torid whisper WHY ALL THE SUFFERING aching behind his eyes.
+It was as if he was driving through outer space with a torid whisper WHY ALL THE SUFFERING aching behind his eyes.
 Earlier he’d thought of sunbirds because he was fascinated by American Indians and he’d read all of their folklores.
 The last time he read a bunch of Indian folklores he went“There are so many metaphors in this!”Was there really a Trickster God in his life?

 He pulled into his parking space like a great arcing beetle scurrying for its primal feast.
 He got out of his car and the sun basked him like a soaking rain.
 Nearby his favorite student Gloria was in a MAKE WATER TASTE GOOD protest march.
 Gloria had two books in her hands.
 One was about the history of the good water movement and the other one was all about vaginas.